 In Conjunction with the NESA 2020 Winter Training Institute

-In this 3-day summit, we will explore practical systems, structures, and strategies that support the implementation of a Standards-Based Learning System.
-Come with your team to dig deeper into Standards-Based Grading and unlock the full power of Standards-Based Learning.
-Standards, curriculum, instruction and assessment must be aligned in order for us to grade and report in a meaningful way.
+In this 3-day summit, we will explore practical systems, structures, and strategies that support the implementation of a Standards-Based Learning System (SBLS).
+Come with your team to dig deeper into an SBLS.
+Standards, curriculum, instruction and assessment must be aligned in order for us to assess and report in a meaningful way.
 We will share our successes and challenges, and examine the pedagogical shifts essential to making student learning the goal in your classrooms.
-Your team will leave with new ideas on how to adapt and implement a Standards-Based Learning System within your unique school setting.
+Your team will leave with new ideas on how to adapt and implement an SBLS within your school setting.

 WHO IS THIS SUMMIT FOR?

-Schools just beginning the transition to a Standards-Based Learning System or a few years in are encouraged to send a representative team of 3 to 5, including teachers and at least one administrator.
+Any school engaged in a Standards-Based Learning System is encouraged to send a representative team of 3 to 5, including teachers and at least one administrator.